Webilop/woocommerce-html5-video/readme.txt

 * Settings page was added.

 = 1.2 =
-*Persian localization was added.
+* Persian localization was added.
 Special thanks to Khalil Delavaran (khalil.delavaran[at]gmail.com) for this contribution.

+= 1.3 =
+* $ replaced with jQuery to avoid conflicts in javascript files

+= 1.3.1 =
+* Fix of bug loading styles and scripts.
+Organization of translation files in the folder structure.